 Employer ID number

 When you start out, you'll need to apply to the IRS for an Employer Identification Number or EIN, which must be on your return and other documents you file with the IRS.
 (If you're a sole proprietor with no employees or you have a single-owner Limited Liability Company, you can use your Social Security number instead.)
 To get an EIN, you can apply with the IRS online or call the IRS at (800) 829-4933.

 As a small business owner, you’ll need to make estimated tax payments during the year to cover your federal income tax liability, unless you expect to owe less than $1,000.
 Generally, estimated taxes are due in four quarterly installments.

 For the 2015 tax year, the four estimated tax payment dates are: April 15, June 15, September 15 of 2015 and January 15, 2016.

 If you’re mailing payments to the IRS, use Form 1040-ES.
 Or you can pay electronically by enrolling in the Electronic Federal Tax Payment System (EFTPS).
 When you start up your business and request an employer identification number from the IRS (see below under “Employment Taxes”), the IRS automatically enrolls you in EFTPS.

 If you have employees, you must pay the employer share of their Social Security and Medicare taxes, and withhold their share of those taxes from their wages.
-For 2014, you must pay 7.65% and your employee must pay 7.65% on the first $117,000 of the worker's wages.
+You must pay 7.65% and your employee must pay 7.65% on the first $118,500 of the worker's wages.

 For income above that level, you and your employee must keep paying only the Medicare portion of the tax, which is 1.45% for each of you.
 The taxes must be deposited with the IRS periodically; how often you send in these funds depends on how large the deposits are.
 You can deduct the employer share of these employment taxes as a business expense on Schedule C.